The technology developed within this project is being commercialized by the founding members of this team.

-An MIT project focused on developing the first non-invasive white blood cell level monitor, for home-based screening for high risk of infection in chemotherapy patients.
+An MIT project (span-out in 2018) focused on developing the first non-invasive white blood cell level monitor, for home-based screening for high risk of infection in chemotherapy patients.

 ABOUT THE MIT PROJECT